chaserx/neopixel_nightlight/README.md

-# Neopixel Nightlight
+# NeoPixel Nightlight

-Building a nightlight for daughter's room from Adafruit Neopixel, Adafruit Trinket 5V
+Building a nightlight for daughter's room from Adafruit NeoPixel, Adafruit Trinket 5V